Year 3 Recent News

 Logins & passwords are held by your child’s teacher and have been sent home in a letter.
 Please encourage your child to access the website as often as possible.

-If you have any problems with access at home, there is a trouble shooting guide held by Jennie on the school Reception desk.BUG CLUB
+If you have any problems with access at home, there is a trouble shooting guide held at the school Reception desk.BUG CLUB

 This Autumn we will be investigating the significant changes in Britain from the Stone Age through to the Bronze and Iron Age.
 When was the Stone Age?
 How long did it last for?
 Why is it called the Stone Age?